-KBT is a part of five regional peer-driven centers in Norway, who is currently working to become recovery HUB.
+KBT is a part of six regional peer-driven centers in Norway, who is currently working to become recovery HUB.
 The regional center function of the centers have govermental support.
 These centers serve as resource-bases for user competency and training in the mental health sector.
 They were formed as part of “Opptrappingsplanen for psykisk helse” [A plan for better mental health services in Norway] (1998-2008), with the goal of strengthening user participation and solidifying the users’ experiences as valid competency within mental health work.
 Their function is defined in ST.PRP.
 NR 1 (2009-2010):

 “It is important to raise the users’ knowledge so that they can make demands of the services and be a driving force in service development.
 User knowledge must be legitimized and communicated in order to contribute to real user participation.
 National center for experience competency in the mental health sector and the regional user driven centers will together with the user organizations play a central part in this work.”